| || |

 Ticks can attach to any part of the human body, but are often found in hard-to-see areas such as the groin, armpits, and scalp.
-In most cases, the tick must be attached for at least 24 to 36 hours before the Lyme disease bacterium can be transmitted.
+In most cases, the tick must be attached for at least 24 to 36 hours before the Lyme disease bacterium is transmitted.

 Most humans are infected through the bites of immature ticks called nymphs.
 Nymphs are tiny (less than 2 mm) and difficult to see; they feed during the spring and summer months.
 Adult ticks can also transmit Lyme disease bacteria, but they are much larger and are more likely to be discovered and removed before they have had time to transmit the bacteria.
 Adult Ixodes pacificus ticks are most active during the cooler months of the year.

 Steps to prevent Lyme disease include using insect repellent, removing ticks promptly, applying pesticides, and reducing tick habitat.
 The ticks that transmit Lyme disease can occasionally transmit other tickborne diseases as well.

 Ticks not known to transmit Lyme disease include the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), the brown dog tick (Rhipicephalus sanguineus) and the Lone star tick (Amblyomma americanum).

 Tick Testing at the Napa-Solano-Yolo-Marin County Public Health Laboratory